 The Hot politics lab

 I am an Assistant Professor in political communication at the Amsterdam School of Communication Research at the University of Amsterdam.
-I am interested in the psychological underpinnings of political attitudes and behaviors.
+I am interested in the psychological underpinnings of political beliefs.
 The role of personality and emotions receive most of my attention in answering this question.
-My research has appeared in journals such as the Journal of Politics, European Journal of Political Research and Political Psychology.
+My research has appeared in journals such as Nature Human Behaviour, the Journal of Politics, European Journal of Political Research and Political Psychology.
 I am an Associate Editor at the Journal of Experimental Political Science.
 Check my personal website for more details.

 I am an Assistant Professor in Political Science at the University of Amsterdam.
 I study the causes and consequences of the rise of populist radical left and right parties.
 Who votes for these parties and why?
 To what extent do the messages expressed by these parties affect other actors in the electoral process and public opinion?
 My work has been published in journals such as Comparative Political Studies, European Journal of Political Research and Party Politics.
 Check my personal website for more details.

-I am an Assistant Professor in Political Science at the University of Amsterdam.
+I am an Associate Professor in Political Science at the University of Amsterdam.
 I am interested in political rhetoric and the effect it has on citizens.
 For this purpose, I have published on topics such as party politics, populism, party organization, emotions and personality.
 My work has appeared in journals such as the American Journal of Political Science, Journal of Politics, Political Analysis and Plos One.
 Check my personal website for more details.